Welcome to the online portfolio of visual artist Mona Caron.

 Best known for her multi-story murals celebrating the rebellious resilience of WEEDS, Mona is a Swiss artist who became a muralist in her adoptive hometown San Francisco, California, where she initially emerged with her community-specific trans-temporal murals.
 Currently, Mona continues to create murals in public space and art-ivism with social movements, and enjoys working in collaboration with kindred-spirited artists and activists.

-2019: Among the 14 murals we created this year, check out the 13 story tall "weed" rooted in community titled Maskros, in Göteborg, Sweden; a 10 story tall native medicinal plant named Cohosh in New York, and a magic-realist mural in Namur, Belgium.
+2019: Among the 14 murals we created in 2019, check out the 13 story tall "weed" rooted in community titled Maskros, in Göteborg, Sweden; a 10 story tall native medicinal plant named Cohosh in New York, and a magic-realist mural in Namur, Belgium.

 Among the smaller projects of 2019, I'm particularly proud of "Petal Vortex", my first mural done with natural mineral pigments in potassium silicate.